DoseDock/DoseDock-Messaging-Engine/README.md

 ```
 ## API Overview

-To send a POST /send-event
-Trigger an SMS + TTS reminder.
+To send a `POST /send-event` and tTrigger an SMS + TTS reminder.

 ```
 {